scenarioonsol/Scenari-Agent-AI/README.md

 ## Contribution

 We welcome contributions from the community.
-Developers can create new plugins or improve existing ones to enhance FridonAI's capabilities.
+Developers can create new plugins or improve existing ones to enhance ScenarioAI's capabilities.

 ## License